-- Noise: Animals are extremely sensitive to noise and are already under a great deal of stress.
-Consider not speaking at all or, if you must, speak in a soft and quiet tone.
+- Noise: Animals are extremely sensitive to noise and under a great deal of stress.
+Minimize loud noises (e.g., do not use megaphones in close proximity to the animals) or shouting.

 - Water: Offer water to the animals.
 Do not spray or throw water at them or in the truck.
 If they do not accept your offer then stop.

 - Touching: Exercise discretion when engaging with and touching the animals; don't scare them.

 - We encourage all attendees to wear reflective vests.

 - Listen to and respect the instructions of safety marshals who are there to ensure the safety of attendees.

 - At all times be mindful to keep a safe distance from the trucks when they are in motion, especially when they are turning.

 - Approach the truck when safety marshals signal that it's safe.

 - Bear witness on curb side of truck, not on traffic side.

 - Do not put arms in trucks.
 If a truck moves or animals panic, you can be seriously injured.